• Best-In-Class Survival Gear

 In a cold environment like Saskatchewan, the primary challenge in winter is staying warm.
 At -50°C, a common temperature in our climate, hypothermia can set in within just 5-7 minutes.
 The number-one threat to your survival in the winter is exposure to the elements.
 Further, your body will try to use calories to try and drive up the temperature of your body, a process called thermogenesis.
 The number one goal in these survival scenarios, is to ensure you have a constant source of heat, so you don’t burn through your precious calories.

-1. Good clothing
+1. Good Clothing

-Base layers: choose fabrics that wick moisture and provide warmth and comfort.
+choose fabrics that wick moisture and provide warmth and comfort.
 We recommend they be tight fitting and made of either Merino wool or high-performance polyester or polypropylene fabrics.

-Winter Boots: Not only should you always opt for an excellent winter boot, but you should also buy them one size larger than normal.
+Not only should you always opt for an excellent winter boot, but you should also buy them one size larger than normal.
 This allows for the addition of warm layers while preventing vasoconstriction—which causes your feet to be cold due to constricted blood flow caused by too-tight footwear.

-Hands: You’ll need a light pair of gloves for tasks which require dexterity, such as sawing wood, hunting, or preparing meat.
+You’ll need a light pair of gloves for tasks which require dexterity, such as sawing wood, hunting, or preparing meat.
 A thicker and warmer mitten will be better for overall warmth and for doing anything outdoors for a long time, such as hauling your supply sled.
 Check out our real fur clothing for some warm options.

 2. Tools

-Axe: An axe will be one of your most important tools, especially in winter.
+An axe will be one of your most important tools, especially in winter.
 Fuel for fires will be your number one priority.
 You might find it handy to carry both an extra axe and a smaller hatchet.

-Saw: A saw is a great multi-use tool both for wood cutting and processing game meat into smaller pieces.
+A saw is a great multi-use tool both for wood cutting and processing game meat into smaller pieces.
 This is also a great tool to have a spare of in the event of it breaking down.
 Take a look at our selection of silky saws here.

-Knife: Good for both self-defense, and for smaller jobs such as sewing, food preparation, hunting, or even for processing smaller animals such as fish, squirrels, and rabbits.
+Good for both self-defense, and for smaller jobs such as sewing, food preparation, hunting, or even for processing smaller animals such as fish, squirrels, and rabbits.
 Ensure you choose at least one high quality knife and sharpener for your gear bag.

 3. Shelter